 Already a member?
-Login to check out will members' pricing.
+Login to check out your members’ pricing.

 Spirits are alcoholic drinks that are made through a distillation process that generally produces higher alcohol content.
 There are seven different types of spirits, each with slight variations in the distillation process producing their own unique flavour.

 Each spirit has its own distinctive taste.
 This can be from its ingredients, the base from which it is distilled and also the way it is stored and aged.
 See a brief explanation of each spirit type below.

 Vodka is a clear, odorless and generally flavourless liquid (unless botanials and spices have been added).
 It is usually made from pototatoes, but it can also come from rye, corn, grains or beets.
 Vodka usually isn't aged, but it can be aged in oak barrels to deliver a distinct flavour.
 It can be drunk neat or mixed to make cocktails such as the Vodka Martini and the Cosmopolitan.
 After fermenting and distilling, vodka undergoes a rigorous filtration and refining process to remove impurities and to achieve its unique mouthfeel.